datakaveri/udx-compliance-specification/README.md

   <img src="./docs/veriry_and_import_collection.png" />
     </div>

-    * Once imported, the Environment will appear in the **Collections** tab on the left-hand side of the Postman interface.
+    * Once imported, the Collection will appear in the **Collections** tab on the left-hand side of the Postman interface.
     * Expand the collection to view its requests and folders.